Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

 Step 1 - Preprocess the input samples
 -------------------------------------

-In this tutorial, we are going to find the best representations in the latent space defined by the DGD model for a set of samples.
+In this tutorial, we are going to find the best representations in the latent space defined by the bulkDGD model for a set of samples.

 We are going to use the samples provided in the ``samples.csv`` file.